nexus-xyz/nexus-cli/README.md

 If you want to simulate `curl https://cli.nexus.xyz/ | sh` **locally**:

-1. In the project’s root directory, start a local server:
+1. In the project's root directory, start a local server:
    ```sh
    python3 -m http.server 8080
    ```